 Trade Your Chair for an Exercise Ball

 Sitting isn't good for you, but there are some types of sitting that can still be pretty healthy.
-If you trade your chair for an exercise ball, for example, you'll have to keep your balance while you work.
+If you trade your chair for an exercise ball, or yoga ball chair.
+For example, you'll have to keep your balance while you work.
 That engages your core and back muscles and strengthens your legs, too.

 It can take a little while to get used to sitting on an exercise ball, but once you adjust to it, you'll just automatically be toning your muscles while you work.
 Make sure you get a pump with your ball, so you can keep it inflated easily and make sure it's working well.

 Consider Buying a Treadmill Desk